 7 Landlord Actions That Are Not Considered Harassment

-- Entering Unit Without Warning in an Emergency: A landlord does not have to provide notice to a tenant to enter the tenant’s unit in an emergency.
+- Entering Rental in an Emergency: A landlord does not have to provide notice to a tenant to enter the tenant’s unit in an emergency.
 For example, if there is a fire in the building, the landlord can open the tenant’s door to try to make sure no one is left in the property.

-- Filing to Evict the Tenant for Nonpayment of Rent: A landlord is legally allowed to file for an eviction against a tenant if the tenant has not paid their monthly rent.
+- Filing an Eviction for Nonpayment of Rent: A landlord is legally allowed to file for an eviction against a tenant if the tenant has not paid their monthly rent.
 A landlord will often have to send the tenant a Notice to Pay Rent or Quit before being able to file for the eviction.

 - Sending Tenant Notice to Quit for Violating Lease Terms: If a tenant is violating the terms of their lease, the landlord has the legal right to send the tenant a notice to quit the behavior.
 If the tenant does not stop the behavior after this notice, the landlord may have the right to file for an eviction.
 Sometimes the landlord is required to send the tenant multiple notices before an eviction can be filed.